eibanez/waukee-covid19/docs/index.md

 This website monitors the COVID-19 stats published by the Waukee School District in their [official dashboard](https://waukeeschools.org/rtl/covid-19-information-for-families/) for the 2020-2021 school year.

-Plots and data are being updated
+Plots and data are being updated.

+Data for the 2019-2020 year is available [here](year2019.html)

 ## Students and staff testing positive